Azure/iotc-device-bridge/README.md

 This field must be in ISO format: YYYY-MM-DDTHH:mm:ss.sssZ (for example, `2020-06-08T20:16:54.602Z` is a valid timestamp).
 If `timestamp` is not provided, the current date and time will be used.

 An optional `modelId` field can also be included in the body.
-This will cause the device to be associated to the given modelId during provisioning.
+This will cause the device to be associated to a Device Template during provisioning.
 This functionality is not supported by legacy apps.

 > NOTE: `deviceId` must be alphanumeric, lowercase, and may contain hyphens.